Table of Contents

 There are loads of pet shops that sell reptiles and many of these also sell bearded dragons.
 Unfortunately some of these pet shops are staffed by people with little to no experience of correct husbandry of them – and they often get treated in the same was as other reptiles ( humid environment, red lights etc ).
 Given that this can be the case, the advice a pet shop might give you about the correct equipment and husbandry can be dicey at best.

 There’s no real way to know if a pet shop has kept their dragons in optimal conditions except by inspecting the setups yourself and knowing what they need ( check our Bearded Dragon Habitat category for more information ) so that you can see for yourself.
-We’d recommend that you don’t buy from a pet shop the first time you go in, go back multiple times to make sure that the tanks are always clean not just the day you visited.
+We’d recommend that you don’t buy from a pet shop the first time you go in, but instead go back multiple times to make sure that the tanks are always clean not just the day you visited.
 If you notice that last week there were 6 babies in a tank ( they do like to co-habit babies… ) and this week there are none, it could be a sign they’ve all been sold ( unlikely ) or more importantly it could indicate that something went wrong.
 Some diseases are easily spread between dragon colonies, such as yellow fungus or adenovirus and no pet shop will admit that this has happened.
 So check back on your potential buddies over a few days or even weeks to see that they stay healthy.

 A reputable breeder will have their husbandry all sorted and will definitely make sure as best they can that their dragons are disease free ( see My Bearded Dragon Looks Sick – What Could It Be? for information on the various illnesses they can pick up ).
 A breeders reputation depends on having good husbandry, good advice and healthy dragons.
 You might pay a little more from a breeder but the chances of having a dragon with genetic problems or health issues should be much reduced.
 If you have a specific gender in mind for your dragon, the breeder is more likely to be able to tell you which gender is which at a much younger age than the petstore is likely to be able to.
 There’s no guarantee there though with young ones – they’re quite difficult to sex at a young age.